with Jisan Tova Green

 A study week at Tassajara is a wonderful opportunity to explore Zen teachings, meditation, and work practice under the guidance of a teacher.
 In the morning, participants join the residential community for the morning meditation program, breakfast, work practice and lunch.
 Afternoons and evenings include study sessions, lectures, opportunities to meet with the teacher individually, and ample personal time to enjoy the baths, creek and hiking trails, to rest and renew.
 Dinner is in the guest dining room.

-The rate for Study Week is $68 per person, per day for shared guest accommodations.
+The rate for Study Week is $70 per person, per day for shared guest accommodations.
 If you are traveling with a companion, private rooms are available for two.
-For Reservations
+Spaces are limited; please call Reservations at (888) 743-9362 to register.

 Jisan Tova Green

-Jisan Tova Green, a Zen priest ordained by Eijun Linda Cutts in 2003, is the Director of San Francisco Zen Center’s City Center.
+Jisan Tova Green, a Zen priest ordained by Eijun Linda Cutts in 2003, is the Vice President of San Francisco Zen Center.
 She has worked as a hospice social worker, paints and writes poetry.
-Tova has been a member of Congregation Sha’ar Zahav since 1990 and celebrated her Bat Mitzvah there in 1995.
+Tova co-founded the SFZC Queer Dharma group in 2009.